nvaccess/nvda/appveyor/README.md

 These tools can be used (by NV Access) to more quickly investigate issues with the build.
 These must be set before the build starts, and should be removed again once the build has started.

-- `APPVEYOR_RDP_PASSWORD` Setting an RDP password will allow connecting over RDP.
+- `APPVEYOR_RDP_PASSWORD`: Setting an RDP password will allow connecting over RDP.
    Monitor the early build output to get the connection string.
-- `VERBOSE_SYSTEM_TEST_LOGGING` Setting "true" will enable more verbose NVDA logs for the tests See method `enable_verbose_debug_logging_if_requested` in `NvdaLib.py`, enables:
+- `VERBOSE_SYSTEM_TEST_LOGGING`: Setting "true" will enable more verbose NVDA logs for the tests See method `enable_verbose_debug_logging_if_requested` in `NvdaLib.py`, enables:
   - `MSAA`
   - `UIA`
   - `TimeSinceInput`
-- `INCLUDE_SYSTEM_TEST_TAGS` Set (space separated) tags to be used when running system tests.
+- `INCLUDE_SYSTEM_TEST_TAGS`: Set (space separated) tags to be used when running system tests.
   - E.G. To run the tests with the default tags: `installer NVDA`
   - See the `*.robot` files for tags.
   - Use `excluded_from_build` to run no system tests.